research-team/cellCircuit/cellCircuit.md

 ##Our idea

-The idea is to minimize the propose approach to put some electronic circuits in the cells and do some extra work not originally done by the biological cell.
+The idea is to minimize the proposed devices to  fit in a eukaryotic cell, to put electronic circuits inside cells.
+This electronics could do some extra work that was not originally done by the biological cell.

 For example: we could think of:
 - processing some simple computations in the cell